 1. Reserve

-Tucked away on the fifth floor of a building off the beaten path in Itaewon’s antique furniture district is Reserve.
-Large windows on both sides overlook Itaewon and the liberation village, while music fills the space.
+Reserve is located on the fifth floor of a building in the Itaewon antique furniture district.
+The large windows on both sides overlook Itaewon and Hwanghae Village, and music fills the space.
 It’s the perfect place for those who want to listen to loud music and have a few drinks.
 They don’t accept requests.
-The owner plays a variety of genres, including records he digs at the time, so you can fill up your playlist over the course of several visits.
+They play a variety of genres, including diggings from the past and the current season, so you can trust the owner’s taste and fill up your playlist over several visits.

 2. OOBI

-Nanyeong-dong has been swept away by the black-and-white chefs, and what’s left are the people who fill the alleys, the restaurants that have become harder to get to, and the places that are not as likely to be visited as the ones on TV, but still guarantee a sentimental time.
+After the black-and-white chef craze swept through Namyeong-dong, all that’s left are the people who filled the alleyways and the restaurants that have become harder to get to, but they’re not nearly as likely to be visited as the ones on the show, and they guarantee a sentimental time.
 LP Bar Ovida is an all-day and all-night coffee and drink spot.
-The view of cats napping or stretching out in the window is a bonus.
+The view of cats napping or stretching out in the windows is a bonus.

 📍268-1, Hangang-daero, Yongsan-gu (Naver map)